 Individuals with disabilities may be allowed to have assistance animals within campus housing facilities.
-Assistance animals are identified under the Fair Housing Act and under Section 504 of the Rehabilitation Act of 1973.
+Assistance animals are identified under the Fair Housing Act and Section 504 of the Rehabilitation Act of 1973.

 What is an Assistance Animal?

-- Contact Disability Services at 406.243.2243 to make an intake appointment with a Disability Services coordinator.
+- Make an appointment with a coordinator.